TadeasKriz/aerogear-android/README.md

 #### Prerequisites

 * Java 6.0 (Java SDK 1.6)+
-* Maven 3+
+* Maven 3.0.3+ (Note: 3.1.x is not currently supported by some of our upstream dependencies.)
 * Git
-* Android SDK
+* Android SDK with *ALL* packages installed
-* Need to have an AVD image running 2.3.3 (API level 10)
+* Need to have an AVD image running 2.3.3 (API level 10) or higher
-* Need to include the Android Support Library.
-* Need to include the Google Play services.

 ![Android SDK Manager](http://f.cl.ly/items/0J0m3H1m440I0Y173A1G/Android%20SDK%20-%20AeroGear.png)